-Advanced Engineering Materials
+SEEM501: Advanced Engineering Materials

 This module will enable students to gain knowledge and understanding on a wide range of high performance engineering materials.
 It will provide scientific and practical information on the selected materials.
-The module covers materials, including concrete, steel, fiber reinforced cement, fiber reinforced plastics, polymeric materials, geosynthetics, masonry materials and coatings.
-It discusses the scientific bases for the manufacture and use of these high performance materials.
-Testing and application examples are also included.

-ENGG 511
+The module

-Engineering Computational Methods
+ENGG 511: Engineering Computational Methods

 This module supports the students in the analysis of engineering information; presentation and analysis of data in the development of engineering models of the systems and the use of data and theoretical concepts to make engineering decisions for products, processes designs and problem solving.
 This module develops an understanding of variability underpinning engineering experiments.
 The aim is to cover the common types of problems in engineering practice; engineering scenarios and problems providing the basis for practical - tutorials and computer classes.
 The focus will be on using MATLAB and SPSS for numerical calculations

-Concrete Durability
+SEEM531: Concrete Durability